Psychoanalytical and psychodynamic therapies

 - What is psychodynamic counselling?

-Gherardo Della Marta MBACP counsellor in Holborn, Camden and Queens Park1st January, 2015
+Gherardo Della Marta Bacp counsellor in Holborn, London Bridge and Queens Park1st January, 2015